Rehabcure

 • Diabetes type 2 (hypoglycemic because of high requirements of energy)

-• Oral contraceptive has estrogen which reduce milk production and protein content of mother milk.
+• Oral contraceptive has estrogen which reduces milk production and protein content of mother milk.

 Breast health